Triple P – Positive Parenting Program® - Level 2 Selected Seminar Series (Selected Seminars Triple P)

 There are fidelity measures for Triple P – Positive Parenting Program® - Level 2 Selected Seminar Series (Selected Seminars Triple P) as listed below:

 - Peer Support Networks - A crucial element in implementation sites involves the adoption of a self-regulatory framework and the use of the Peer Assisted Support and Supervision (PASS) model of quality assurance.
-During PASS sessions, practitioners present cases, obtain feedback from other qualified practitioners, and continue to supplement their skills with continuing education.
-Practitioners learn the PASS model at training, and the PASS manual and checklist are available to trained practitioners through the Triple P Provider Network.
+During PASS sessions, practitioners are expected to present cases, obtain feedback from other qualified practitioners, and continue to supplement their skills with continuing education.
+The PASS manual and checklist are available to trained practitioners through the Triple P Provider Network.

 Established Psychometrics: